 Using the VIP structure, members can take out loans to expand their businesses and then save their profits in the group.

-Beatrice is a member of our VIP in Kenya, and is now providing for her grandchildren through a number of businesses.
+Josephine is a member of our VIP in Kenya, and is now providing for her children through her new business.

 More children can attend school because their parents can afford fees, books, pens and uniforms.

 Children are better protected as VIP members are able to secure their homes or build new ones.

 VIP members can afford to buy food for the children in their care and fertilizer to grow produce.

 Members can buy “naturally reproducing assets” such as goats, cattle, hens and pigs, which provide an economic safety net for their family.